Is NovoLog Worth It? A Benefits-vs-Risks Breakdown

 Quick Answer

-Quick answer: the evidence-supported benefits of NovoLog include lowering of blood glucose; a1c reduction proportional to baseline.
+Quick answer: the evidence-supported benefits of NovoLog include postprandial glucose control with rapid onset matching meal absorption.
 Documented in randomized controlled trials.

 NovoLog at a glance: